4lessandrodev/types-generator/README.md

 ## This lib generate types-ddd module and files

-Download the `types-generator` folder.
+Download the `generator` folder.
 Put it on you project root folder.

 Execute the command on your terminal on your project root.